amanthei/amanthei/README.md

 - 🏦 Working at Monzo
 - 🕹️ Playing a bunch of Isle of Arrows
-- 📚 Reading House of Suns by Alastair Reynolds
+- 📚 Reading Translation State by Ann Leckie
 - 🎧 Listening to The Delta Flyers
 - 🇫🇷 Learning more French in 2024
 - 🐘 Trying to figure out [Mastodon](https://mastodon.social/@xoalexo)